-Chaplains and their staff are trained to provide triage counseling and help point Military Service Members in the direction of spiritual resources that would be helpful to them.
-This makes the Religious Support Team a great resource for all Military Service Members to talk to, even if they have no religious background.
-Many members of the military community don’t know that this valuable resource is available to individual Military Service Members and leaders.
+Chaplains and their staff are trained to provide triage counseling and help point Service Members in the direction of spiritual resources that would be helpful to them.
+This makes the Religious Support Team a great resource for all Service Members to talk to, even if they have no religious background.
+Many members of the military community don’t know that this valuable resource is available to individual Service Members and leaders.
 Chaplains are trained and ready to discuss a wide variety of topics and concerns, so you have access to both a subject-matter expert and a confidential consultant in the same person.
-For Military Service Members who need mental-health resources, chaplains offer both a point of entry and a specialized skill set to address existential and moral concerns.
+For Service Members who need mental-health resources, chaplains offer both a point of entry and a specialized skill set to address existential and moral concerns.
 This is especially true when stigma associated with seeking mental-health support serves as a barrier.
 Over 30% of U.S. active-duty personnel in need of counseling sought the services of chaplains or clergy, and most used those services in addition to other provided services.
 No matter your concern or need, your chaplain has your six.

 The Religious Support Team can help you enhance your leadership.

 As a leader, when you see changes in behavior from one of your subordinates, peers, or even superiors, it’s important to connect them with the Religious Support Team.
 Perhaps the issues you’re noticing might not be something the person is comfortable directly speaking with you about.
 Great leaders have the humility to know they can’t solve every problem themselves but are able to get those they lead the resources they need.